RANDCorporation/value-of-env-surveillance/README.md

 ## Where to start

-*After* installing R dependencies, use the `run_all_analyses.R` file or run `bash run_all_analyses.sh` to run all scripts.
-Once they do run, open the `settings.yml` file and increase the `n_reps` setting to 1,000 to use the actual settings used to produce our results.
+*After* installing R dependencies, use the `run_all_analyses.R` file or run `bash run_all_analyses.sh` on your terminal to run all scripts.
+This should take one minute with the default small sample size.
+After it runs, open the `settings.yml` file and increase the `n_reps` setting to 1,000 to use the actual settings used to produce our results.

 ## Organization